martineastwood/penaltyblog/README.md

 pip install penaltyblog
 ```

+## Agent Support

+If you are using a coding agent such as Claude Code, Cursor, or Copilot, the repository includes a skill file at [`.claude/skills/penaltyblog/SKILL.md`](.claude/skills/penaltyblog/SKILL.md) that gives your agent full context about the penaltyblog API.
+The file is self-contained and covers all public modules — no additional files are needed.

 ## 🚀 Quick Start - Try it Now!

 Run these examples directly in your browser (no installation required):